sxn2012/DA2020S1_Project/README.md

 # MVCC Implementation
-  This is our group's project of DA in 2020S1,  which implements the MVCC algorithms in Java, allowing different clients to access the data stored in server simultaneously without leading to inconsistent state.
+  This is our group's project of DA in 2020S1,  which implements the Multiversion Concurrency Control (MVCC) algorithm in Java, allowing different clients to access the data stored in server simultaneously without leading to inconsistent state.
 The operation of clients is quite similar to the real database system, including:

 - Insert data